opendaylight/docs/docs/developer-guide/yang-tools.rst

 process.

 Currently, there are two implementations of StatementStreamSource in
-Yangtools:
+YANGtools:

 -  YangStatementSourceImpl - intended for yang sources

 -  YinStatementSourceImpl - intended for yin sources

-YANG Data API
+YANG data API
 ^^^^^^^^^^^^^

 Class diagram of yang data API

 .. figure:: images/yang-data-api.png

-   YANG Data API
+   YANG data API

-YANG Data Codecs
+YANG data Codecs
 ^^^^^^^^^^^^^^^^

 Codecs which enable serialization of NormalizedNodes into YANG-modeled